Things Your Body Is Trying To Tell You When Your Period Comes Early

 Still, if your period usually comes like clockwork, you become super confident in planning your life around it.
 If you know your period is coming in the third week of December, you know you need to plan that tropical getaway for the first or second week that month so your period doesn’t put a damper on your beach plans.
 But if it randomly comes earlier than usual, it not only puts a wrench in your plans, but also seriously wracks your nerves.

 But you can rest easy knowing there is typically no need to worry.
-Dr. Leah Millheiser, MD, director of the female sexual medicine program at Stanford University Medical Center, says, often, women may be overthinking it when concerned about their period coming early.
+Dr. Leah Millheiser, MD, director of the female sexual medicine program at Stanford University Medical Center, says, often, people may be overthinking it when concerned about their period coming early.
 “Women have this belief that their period should be exactly 28 days [apart]... and if they deviate from that number, then there's something wrong — and that's not true,” Dr. Millheiser says.

 Here are some reasons for your early period.